Igor Naverniouk

 2002

-Site Champions and 3rd place team ACM Regional International Collegiate Programming Competition (Pacific North-West region).
+Site Champions and 3rd place team ACM ICPC PacificNW region.

-UBC Computer Science Terrific TA Award for CPSC216: Program Design and Datastructures.
+UBC Terrific TA Award for CPSC216: Program Design and Datastructures.

 2001

-Site Champions and 6th place team ACM Regional International Collegiate Programming Competition (Pacific North-West region).
+Site Champions and 6th place team ACM ICPC PacificiNW region.